rkuang9/FLARE/README.md

 - compile with the following flags for better performance
   - O2
-  - fopenmp (only if OpenMP is available)
+  - fopenmp (strongly recommended if using Multi-head Attention or Softmax activation)

 ```#include <flare/flare.hpp> ``` to start using FLARE